Updated April 27, 2021.

 One of the most common types of marine plywood in North America is the Douglas-Fir marine plywood.
 It is a hefty wood best used for boats meant to be strong and rot-resistant.
 The downside to using fir is the ‘checking’ (cracking) issue when exposed to the elements.
 For best results, this wood should be used as a structural hull skin and then coated with fiberglass and epoxy.

 One of the best types of marine-grade plywood is Teak.
 However, it is also one of the most expensive.
 The general rule is that one gets what one pays for, so the saying goes.
 Mahogany is another popular choice as well, although more so for its decorative characteristics.
 However, it is also suitable for marine plywood.

 For the more discerning hobbyist, a good type of marine plywood used typically in making canoes and other small vessels is meranti.
 This wood originates in Southeast Asia and is relatively inexpensive.
 It can, however, be difficult to find in good quality, especially in the thinner board sizes.

 When it is a flexible and beautiful wood one wants, one might want to choose Okoume.
 This type of wood from Africa is the most flexible of marine plywoods.
 However, it is not nearly as durable as most other types.

 However, it is so beautiful and easy to work with that it typically can be found in the construction of many small dinghies, canoes, and even kayaks.

 How does one waterproof marine plywood?

-The type of wood that the marine plywood consists of will determine the best way to waterproof the wood.
-For example, one might be using Douglas-Fir to build the main hull due to its lower cost than woods like Teak.
+The type of wood that the marine plywood consists of determines the best way to waterproof the wood.
+For example, one might be using Douglas-Fir to build the main hull due to its lower cost than woods like teak.